 One of Packard’s main grantees for climate change is the ClimateWorks Foundation, as Packard was one of the three foundations that originally helped formulate and launch the funding initiative.
 From 2010 to 2013, Packard awarded ClimateWorks over $245 million in grants.
 Earlier ClimateWorks grants were awarded for general operating support.
 In 2012 and 2013 Packard’s grantmaking to the foundation became more focused, as both of Packard’s $66.1 million grants in those years went toward the support of ClimateWorks’ greenhouse gas emissions reduction and climate change programs.

-It is possible, though, for groups outside of ClimateWorks to get funding.
-Small grants have gone to the the Alliance for Climate Education ($35,000) and Climate Advisors, Inc. ($75,000) for education and communication campaigns.
-Meanwhile, larger grants went to groups such as the Rainforest Action Network ($1.3 million) to reduce the climate impact of the palm oil trade.
-Perusing Packard's grants database may give new grantees an idea on how to get their own foot in the door.
+Grants tend to range from $50,000 to $150,000; typically fewer than 10 grants reach the $1 million or higher mark.
+ClimateWorks tends to receive 40 percent to 60 percent of Packard's overall climate funding.
+However, Packard funds smaller organizations, such as the the Alliance for Climate Education and Climate Advisors, Inc. for education and communication campaigns.
+Exploring Packard's grants database may give new grantees an idea on how to get their own foot in the door.
 A list of previous grants is available here.

-Walt Reid, Director, Conservation and Science Program
+Walt Reid, Director, Conservation and Science

 Belinda Morris, Program Officer, Climate and Land use under Conservation and Science